aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cell/_index.md

 ```

 Gets the cell style.
-To change the style of the cell, please call Cell.SetStyle() method after changing the style.
+To change the style of the cell, please call Cell.SetStyle() method after modifying the returned style object.
+This method is same with [getStyle(boolean)](../../com.aspose.cells/cell\#getStyle-boolean-) with true value for the parameter.

 **Returns:**
 [Style](../../com.aspose.cells/style) - Style object.